Granville County, North Carolina: 19th century

 From the late 19th century into the early 20th century, whites in Granville County lynched six African Americans, a number of extralegal murders equalled by two other counties in the state.
 Most of these killings took place in the decades around the turn of the century.
 Each of the three counties is tied in having the second-highest number of lynchings per county.
 Among these was a double lynching in the county seat on December 1, 1881.
 An armed mob of masked men stormed into the county jail, forcing the jailer to give them the keys.
 They took out John Brodie and Shadrack Hester, two African-American men charged with murdering a local white man.
 They took the prisoners to a tree near where the death took place, and hanged them.

 During the late 1800s and early 1900s, Granville County played a pivotal role as tobacco supplier for the southeast United States.
 With many farms and contracts tied to major tobacco companies, such as American Tobacco Company, Lorillard, Brown & Williamson, and Liggett Group, the local farmers became prosperous.
 During the Great Depression, the tobacco fields were subject to a new plant disease.
 The Granville Wilt Disease, as it became known, destroyed tobacco crops all across northern North Carolina.
 Botanists and horticulturists found a cure for the disease at the Tobacco Research Center located in Oxford.

-Camp Butner, opened in 1942 as a training camp for World War II soldiers, once encompassed more than 40,000 acres in Granville, Person, and Durham counties.
-During the war, more than 30,000 soldiers were trained at Camp Butner, including the 35th and 89th divisions.
-The hilly topography at Camp Butner proved helpful in teaching soldiers how to respond to gas bombings and how to use camouflage and cross rivers.
-Additionally, both German and Italian prisoners served as cooks and janitors at Camp Butner.
-Today, most of the land that was Camp Butner now belongs to the North Carolina government.
-Umstead Hospital, which is no longer operational, was located at the Camp Butner site.
+20th century

+In August 1941, the U.S. federal government beginning planning for the development of a military facility in southern Granville County, motivated partly by its proximity to a rail line.
+Following the United States' entry into World War II that December, planning hastened and in January 1942 the government began ordering locals to vacate their land.
+The government ultimately evicted between 400 and 500 families and razed most of their homes and agricultural buildings to make way for a U.S. Army camp.
+Construction commenced in March and Camp Butner officially opened in August 1942.
+Thousands of soldiers were trained at the camp for service overseas, and it also housed a prisoner of war facility.
+By April 1946, activity at the facility had declined significantly and it was officially closed in January 1947.
+Following the camp's closure, its land was divided up among the U.S. War Assets Administration, the North Carolina National Guard, the state of North Carolina, and the dispossessed farmers who had once lived in the area.
+The state converted its former infirmary into a psychiatry hospital.
+A civilian community, Butner, subsequently developed around the hospital's new workforce.

 In the 1950s and 1960s, various manufacturing businesses built up across Granville County, and the region gradually became more industrialized.
 Today, the manufacturing industry produces cosmetics, tires, and clothing products in Granville County.